- It’s our role as a professional body to advocate in the public good on policy areas that impact our members and the profession

 Our guiding principles

-Good public policy plays an important role contributing to a nation’s prosperity.
+Good public policy plays an important role in contributing to a nation’s prosperity.

 It helps determine the economic future for the citizens, organisations and governments of countries we operate in.

-Our positioning is led by our policy leads in the Leadership and Advocacy team, with critical input from our members.
+Our policy priorities and positions are developed by our advocacy team, with input from our members.

-When drafting submissions to government and standard setters, we are guided by the following principles:
+When drafting submissions to government, regulators and standard setters, we are guided by the following principles:

-- Act in the public interest as dictated by the ethical standards that apply to the profession internationally
+- Act in the public interest in accordance with the ethical standards that apply to the profession internationally

 - Policies should be apolitical and evidence-based

-- Advocate on issues that are relevant to the profession and the business community
+- Advocate on issues that are relevant to our members and the profession

-- Focus on long term prosperity of our nations, looking to the next 30 years, rather than the next three years
+- Focus on the long term prosperity and wellbeing of our nations, looking to the next 30 years, rather than the next three years and

 - Policies should be equitable and fair to both current and future stakeholders